cockroachdb/docs/src/current/molt/molt-fetch.md

 In case you need to rename your [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html), also include `--pglogical-publication-name` to specify the new publication name and `--pglogical-publication-and-slot-drop-and-recreate` to ensure that the publication and replication slot are created in the correct order.
 For details on these flags, refer to [Global flags](#global-flags).
 {{site.data.alerts.end}}

 Continuous replication begins once the initial load is complete, as indicated by a `fetch complete` message in the output.
+If replication is interrupted, you can [resume replication](#resume-replication).

 To cancel replication, enter `ctrl-c` to issue a `SIGTERM` signal.
 This returns an exit code `0`.
 If replication fails, a non-zero exit code is returned.